 If you're the parent of an artistic child, chances are, you have a lot of paint lying around the house.
 Painting is a great way for kids to get a sense of colors and patterns and also is just plain fun.
 But if finger-painting and simple pictures are starting to get a little dry, and you're looking for a new way to approach this classic medium, here's a unique painting style for any preschooler to try: make easy pendulum paintings.
-All you need is a funnel and rope, some paint, and a blank canvas, and you can really get into the 'swing' of things!
+All you need is a funnel and string, some paint, and a canvas, and you can really get into the 'swing' of things!

 What You Need:

 - Strong string

 - Sheet of paper

 - Liquid starch

 What You Do:

 - This could get messy, so lay newspapers down over your work surface.